 But for cable outlets, their will is the power of God on their channel.
 However, there is one teeny-weeny problem that cable outlets have that socialist propagandists don’t: They must make money.
 Even if there is collusion by all the cable news outlets (which I would not rule out in the future) not to run a presidential address, people will still have a broadcast network to click on.
 All those folk pushing their remote buttons to another channel is a media entity’s worst nightmare.

 Perhaps the leftists in the legacy newsrooms across this country would be wise to remember the many powers of the federal government – and who holds them.
-Their wanting to shut down a presidential address from the Oval Office regarding an issue of national security is both sickening and alarming, but the silver lining is that it will ultimately not be effective or financially beneficial for their leftist Kingdoms.We value your comments!
-Please weigh in on our comment section below.
+Their wanting to shut down a presidential address from the Oval Office regarding an issue of national security is both sickening and alarming, but the silver lining is that it will ultimately not be effective or financially beneficial for their leftist Kingdoms.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com